-The course component shall include conditional elective courses to at least the extent specified in 1.4.4.
-Credit from previous courses and study programmes may be transferred to the third-cycle programme provided that they are not required for the third-cycle student to gain entry to the programme.
+Credit from previous courses and study programmes may be transferred to the third-cycle programme provided that they are not required for the third-cycle student to attain general entry requirements or specific prerequisites for the programme.
+It should be noted that such credits bring about a corresponding shortening of the programme.